ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

 Here are some elements I expect to be able to provide, if needed:

 - [ ] Apply this checklist to all new projects as step one
-- [ ] A complete regression test suite.
+- [ ] A complete regression test suite in PyTest (until I can decide between that and unittest/Parameterized)
 - [ ] Meaningful exceptions and exception-handling coverage.
 - [ ] Thoughtful, self-documenting, variable, method, and function names.
 - [ ] Adequate output to permit users to understand the results, assisting in the self-documenting nature of the code.